Gauge and Swatching

 By knitting a gauge swatch you'll make sure that the measurements of your finished product match those of the pattern.
+Read our article about how to choose the right yarn to make sure you succeed at the first try!

 Knitting patterns are always based on a gauge, which is mentioned in the beginning of the pattern.
 Patterns usually include a suggested needle size to achieve this gauge; however, to avoid unpleasant surprises, you should always check your gauge before starting a new project.
 This is because different people knit differently: some produce a very tight knit, others a very loose one.
 Therefore, their gauge differs as well.
 Even when using the same yarn and the same needle size, the finished product may be very different in size!